 Emergency prow repair at the squero.
 The boat is rowable for the journey, in a simplified solo format.
 Daily photo journal from the route.

-In October 2026, La Civetta will leave Venice and follow the historic waterways that have connected the lagoons of north-eastern Italy since the Middle Ages — 500 kilometres, solo, standing, without an engine.
+In November 2026, La Civetta will leave Venice and follow the historic waterways that have connected the lagoons of north-eastern Italy since the Middle Ages, 500 kilometres, solo, standing, without an engine.

 The route passes through landscapes rarely seen from the water: lagoons, rivers, canals, and stretches of open water that motorised boats cross in minutes and that oars take days.

-The draw takes place on 30 September 2026 in any case.
+The draw takes place on 12 July 2026 in any case.
 Funds raised will go in priority order to the restoration of La Civetta.
-The journey will take place, in a form adapted to what you have made possible — see the three thresholds above.
+The journey will take place, in a form adapted to what you have made possible, see the four thresholds above.

-If for any reason — health, weather, accident — Romualdo cannot complete the journey himself, the six prizes are still drawn and still honoured.
-The mosaic is produced and delivered, and the five workshops still run, taught by Romualdo and Alessandra Di Gennaro at Venice Mosaic Classes.
-Your support is for the cultural project as a whole, not conditional on Romualdo being on the boat in October.
+If for any reason, health, weather, accident, Romuald cannot complete the journey himself, the ten prizes are still drawn and still honoured.
+The mosaic is produced and delivered, and the nine workshops still run, taught by Romuald at Venice Mosaic Classes.
+Your support is for the cultural project as a whole, not conditional on Romuald being on the boat in November.

 This is a cultural project supported by 100 contributors.
 Each contributor receives, in addition to the documentation and progress updates of the project, a numbered entry into a single free draw offered by the artist among supporters.
 It is not a commercial lottery: the prize is offered as a gesture of gratitude within the framework of a cultural-patronage initiative under Italian law.